xiluisx/ConsoleCommands/README.md

 - Name: ItemList
   - Command: "itemlist"
   - Description: List all the items of type ShItem.
-        -Name: Online
+- Name: Online
-                -Command: "online"
+  - Command: "online"
-                -Description: Gives a list of all online players.
+  - Description: Gives a list of all online players.
-        -Name: Say
+- Name: Say
-                -Command: "say"
+  - Command: "say"
-                -Description: Sends a message to the whole server.
+  - Description: Sends a message to the whole server.
-        -Name: Ban
+- Name: Ban
-                -Command: "ban"
+  - Command: "ban"
-                -Description: Bans a player ip from the server.
+  - Description: Bans a player ip from the server.
-        -Name: BanInfo
+- Name: BanInfo
-                -Command: "baninfo"
+  - Command: "baninfo"
-                -Description: Gets the info of a user ban.
+  - Description: Gets the info of a user ban.
-        -Name: BanList
+- Name: BanList
-                -Command: "banlist"
+  - Command: "banlist"
-                -Description: Shows a list of all users that are banned.
+  - Description: Shows a list of all users that are banned.
-        -Name: Teleport
+- Name: Teleport
-                -Command: "teleport"
+  - Command: "teleport"
-                -Description: Teleports a player to another player(target).
+  - Description: Teleports a player to another player(target).
-        -Name: UnBan
+- Name: UnBan
-                -Command: "unban"
+  - Command: "unban"
-                -Description: Removes the ban from a player.
+  - Description: Removes the ban from a player.

-You can use uppercase or lowercase with the command you want to run.